Professional Practice 2 (EYTS) (16300X)

 Spring and summer teaching

-- opportunities to observe experienced practitioners in your specialist subject/phase
+- opportunities to observe experienced practitioners in the student's specialist subject/phase

-- between 4–10 hours dedicated mentor time over the placement, focusing on subject knowledge and pedagogy
+- between four and 10 hours dedicated mentor time over the placement, focusing on subject knowledge and pedagogy

-- a phased introduction to teaching, including a negotiated timetable of classes across Year 0–5 and Key Stage 1 (where appropriate), amounting to a total of 12 hours (eight hours classroom teaching and four hours other professional duties)
+- an increased commitment teaching, including a negotiated timetable of classes across Years 0-5 and KS1 (where appropriate), amounting to a total of 12 hours (eight hours classroom teaching and four hours other professional duties)

-- 3–10 formal observations over the placement by an approved mentor with written and oral feedback
+- four to 10 formal observations over the placement by an approved mentor with written and oral feedback

-- opportunities to take part in wider setting life, e.g. trips, parents evenings
+- opportunities to take part in wider setting life, such as trips, parents evenings

 - time to reflect critically on this experience, plan lessons and prepare resources.